 Q: How can I upload supplementary material via the HotCRP site and make it anonymous for double-anonymous review?

-To conform to the double-anonymous policy, please include an anonymized URL.
+A: To conform to the double-anonymous policy, please include an anonymized URL.
 Code and data repositories may be exported to remove version control history, scrubbed of names in comments and metadata, and anonymously uploaded to a sharing site.
 Instructions are provided in the ESEC/FSE open science policy.

 Q: Why are you using double-anonymous reviewing?